 Food habits

-If you have been eating too late in the evening, it can affect sleep.
+If you have been eating too late in the evening, it can affect your sleep.
 Consumption of caffeinated products like coffee, tea or cool drinks may also lead to insomnia.

 Lack of activity

-Meeting more people, having mental activity like thinking, problem solving, or learning, also helps you fall asleep at night.
+Meeting more people, experiencing mental activities like problem solving, or learning, can also help you sleep better.

 Health problems